Juniperus virginiana: Uses

 Part of the commercially available cedar oil is produced by steam distillation from wood shavings.
 It contains a wide variety of terpenes.
 The three major components, alpha-cedrene, thujopsene and cedrol, constitute more than 60% of the essential oil.
 The fruits also yield an essential oil which contains mostly D-Limonene.

 The oil derived from foliage and twigs has two main constituents: safrole and limonene.
 One minor compound is the podophyllotoxin, a non-alkaloid toxin lignan.

-Native American tribes have historically used poles of juniper wood to demarcate agreed tribal hunting territories.
+Native American tribes have historically used poles of eastern red cedar wood to demarcate agreed tribal hunting territories.
 French traders named Baton Rouge, Louisiana, which denotes "red stick", from the reddish color of these poles.
 Some nations continue to use it ceremonially.

 The Cahokia Woodhenge series of timber circles that the pre-Columbian Mississippian culture in western Illinois erected were constructed of massive logs of eastern juniper.
-One iteration of such a circle, Woodhenge III, which is thought to have been constructed circa 1000 AD, had 48 posts in the circle of 410 ft in diameter and a 49th pole in the center.
+One iteration of such a circle, Woodhenge III, which is thought to have been constructed circa AD 1000, had 48 posts in the circle of 410 ft in diameter and a 49th pole in the center.

-Among many Native American cultures, the smoke of burning eastern juniper is believed to expel evil spirits prior to conducting a ceremony, such as a healing ceremony.
+Among many Native American cultures, the smoke of burning eastern red cedar is believed to expel evil spirits prior to conducting a ceremony, such as a healing ceremony.

-During the Dust Bowl drought of the 1930s, the Prairie States Forest Project encouraged farmers to plant shelterbelts, i.e. wind breaks, of eastern juniper throughout the Great Plains of the US.
+During the Dust Bowl drought of the 1930s, the Prairie States Forest Project encouraged farmers to plant shelterbelts, i.e. wind breaks, of eastern red cedar throughout the Great Plains of the US.
 The trees thrive in adverse conditions.
 Tolerant of both drought and cold, they grow well in rocky, sandy, and clayey soils.
 Competition between individual trees is minimal, and therefore they can be closely planted in rows, in which situation they still grow to full height, creating a solid windbreak in a short time.

 A number of cultivars have been selected for horticulture, including 'Canaertii' (narrow conical; female) 'Corcorcor' (with a dense, erect crown; female), 'Goldspire' (narrow conical with yellow foliage), and 'Kobold' (dwarf).
 Some cultivars previously listed under this species, notably 'Skyrocket', are actually cultivars of J. scopulorum.

-In the Arkansas, Missouri, and Oklahoma Ozarks, eastern juniper is commonly used as a Christmas tree.
+In the Arkansas, Missouri, and Oklahoma Ozarks, eastern red cedar is commonly used as a Christmas tree.

 This is the most widely used wood for making blocks for recorders.
 There are numerous properties that it possesses that make it uniquely suitable for this, such as good moisture absorption, low expansion when wet (so it does not crack the recorder head), and mild antiseptic properties.

 Eastern red cedar is considered effective as a shelter-belt tree and for erosion control.
 Being coniferous, red cedar has dense evergreen foliage which makes it an ideal windbreak.
 The tree's extensive root system allows it to survive drought, and helps to retain surrounding topsoil during dry, windy conditions.